If you're raising a picky eater, you might worry that your child isn't getting the nutrients necessary for proper growth and development.

 In the United States, food manufacturers fortify some common foods with vitamins and minerals to prevent certain nutritional deficiencies.
 For example, the addition of iodine to salt helps prevent some thyroid gland problems (such as goiter), folic acid added to foods can help prevent certain birth defects, and added iron can help prevent iron-deficiency anemia.

-Malnutrition affects people of every age, although infants, children, and adolescents may suffer the most because many nutrients are critical for normal growth and development.
+Malnutrition affects people of every age, although infants, children, and teens may suffer the most because many nutrients are critical for normal growth and development.
 Older people may develop malnutrition because aging, illness, and other factors can lead to a poor appetite, so they may not eat enough.

 Alcohol can interfere with nutrient absorption, so alcoholics might not benefit from the vitamins and minerals they consume.
 People who abuse drugs or alcohol can be malnourished or underweight if they don't eat properly.